youssefelghamour/alx-react/README.md

 **What was done**:
 - Implemented Redux for global state management in the app.
-- Used Redux Thunk for handling asynchronous action creators.
+- Used Redux Thunk for handling asynchronous action creators (API calls).
 - Normalized API response data using Normalizr to improve state management.

-#### Key Tasks:
-- **Async Actions**: Managed asynchronous operations (like API calls) in Redux actions.
-- **State Normalization**: Used Normalizr to optimize handling of nested data structures in API responses.

 ### [0x08.
 React Redux Reducer & Selector](./0x08-react_redux_reducer_selector/)
 **Overview**: Explores Redux reducers, selectors, and performance optimizations in state management.